unroll/annindex/README.md

 ## Philosophy (or, Why Do This?)

 Why do we need `annindex`?
-After all, there are several high quality implementations of ANNS indexes that provide excellent performance, low memory, maximum flexibility, and comprehensive features: [FAISS](https://github.com/facebookresearch/faiss), [hnswlib](https://github.com/nmslib/hnswlib), and [DiskANN](https://github.com/microsoft/DiskANN)), to mention some.
+After all, there are several high quality implementations of ANNS indexes that provide excellent performance, low memory, maximum flexibility, and comprehensive features: [FAISS](https://github.com/facebookresearch/faiss), [hnswlib](https://github.com/nmslib/hnswlib), and [DiskANN](https://github.com/microsoft/DiskANN)), to mention a few.

 The downside of such quality is that their codebase can be complex: thousands of lines of multi-threaded C++ code interfacing with dependencies to utilize GPUs, multi-core CPUs, disks, and so on.
 For example, while the elegant Vamana algorithm at the core of DiskANN can be described in 20 lines of pseudo-code, the DiskANN implementation (which includes much more) is 20K lines of C++.